jcanivete/swirl/README.md

 The SWirl Identification by Rotation centers Localization (`SWIRL`) is an automated vortex identification algorithm written in python based on the _Estimated Vortex Center_ (EVC) method (*Canivete Cuissa & Steiner, 2022, A&A (submitted)*).
 The only required input is a two-dimensional velocity time istance defined on a Cartesian grid, and it returns the list of the identified vortical structures.

 # _Work in progress_
 This repository is still work in progress.
-Code examples, tests, and licence will be added soon, as well as improvements concerning the handling of inputs and outputs of the code.
+Code examples and tests will be added soon, as well as improvements concerning the handling of inputs and outputs of the code.
 For any question, please contact me at *jcanivete@ics.uzh.ch*.

 # Abstract
 Vortices are one of the fundamental features of turbulent fluid dynamics, yet it is extremely difficult to accurately and automatically identify vortical motions in, for example, simulations and observations of turbulent flows.
 We propose a new method for an accurate and reliable identification of vortices which requires the knowledge of the velocity field.
 The advantage of this method is that it accounts for both the local and global properties of the flow, which makes it robust to noise and reliable even in highly turbulent scenarios.